mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 They will vary a little bit on the syntax, where *limit* will take an integer, *skip* will take also an integer, specifying the number of *limit* documents and the number of *skip* documents. *Count*, on the other hand, we will need to specify a field where we want to collect the *count* value.
 And *sort*, we need to specify the *keys* and the order by which we want our result sets of the pipeline to be sorted.

 Let's see some of this in action.
 Now to mimic exactly the same operation as before in our *find* command, I'm going to execute the *project* of *name* and *number of Moons*, excluding *_id*, exactly the same operation as before.
 And in this case, given the pipeline that I'm executing and given the documents that this aggregation pipeline will provide, I will add a *limit* stage to my pipe, saying, I only want the *first five* documents coming from this project stage.
+And as expected, I get the same results as I would if I would limit on a *find* operation.

 ```javascript
 // ``$limit`` stage